New York Youth Symphony

 Faculty

-The Solti Foundation
+The Solti Foundation U.S.

 2024 Career Assistance Award

-He has twice participated in the Conductor’s Workshop at Cabrillo Festival of Contemporary Music with Cristian Macelaru, in Internationale Sommerakademie Radolfzell with Johannes Schlaefli, and appeared in performances at PRISMA Festival in Powell River, Canada and Wintergreen Festival in Virginia.
+Andrew has conducted orchestras in the US and beyond, including Südwestdeutsche Philharmonie Konstanz, Fort Worth Symphony Orchestra, Fort Wayne Philharmonic, Duluth Superior Symphony Orchestra, among others.
+He regularly serves as a Cover Conductor with the Minnesota Orchestra and has also served as the Assistant Conductor of Duluth Superior Symphony Orchestra.
+He has participated in the Conductor’s Workshop at Cabrillo Festival of Contemporary Music with Cristian Macelaru, in Internationale Sommerakademie Radolfzell with Johannes Schlaefli, and appeared in performances at PRISMA Festival in Powell River, Canada and Wintergreen Festival in Virginia.

 Andrew studied with Mark Russell Smith at University of Minnesota, with Octavio Más-Arocas at Ithaca College, and with Andrew Hauze at Swarthmore College.
 Beyond school, he is mentored by Miguel Harth-Bedoya.
 His other teachers include Matthew Caretti, Joseph Gregorio, Gary Gress, and Richard Rotz.
-He is deeply grateful for all the excellent guidance and mentorship he has received thus far in his life as a musician.